swciitg/First-of-all/swc_team.md

 # Hola Contributors

-This will be your first commit to SWC Github hope you are all set to pet the Octocat:)
+This will be your first commit to SWC Github hope you are all set to pet the Octocat:smile:
 Introduce Yourself here, Tell us about your speciallity, what framework you would like to take up first project on.

 ### Sample